enormandeau/github_tutorial/README.md

 ![be social](images/be-social.gif)

-## WARNING!

-**This tutorial is almost completed but still under construction**

-The tutorial will be used in a workshop on 2015-11-18, so stay tuned!

 ## An introduction to Git and GitHub

-This tutorial covers the basics of the Git version control tool in combination with the popular GitHub web platform.
+This tutorial covers the basics of the Git revision control tool in combination with the popular GitHub web platform.
 It should be useful to anyone wanting to learn about Git and GitHub but is specifically designed for students and academics who program during their projects and want to learn more about social